Construction measures along the S4 line

 The planning decision will be announced after the Federal Railway Authority evaluates all of the objections and completes the consultation process.

 In the map for construction section 3 you will find an overview of all the measures planned there.
-You can find more information in our Section 3-brochure.
-Visualisations for construction section 3 will be published soon.
+You can find more information in our Section 3-brochure

 Detailed map of planning approval section 2